Episode #31

 Freediving Under Canada’s Frozen Lakes

-For Alberta athlete Lorenza Sommaruga Malaguti, freediving beneath ice truly takes her breath away.
+For athlete Lorenza Sommaruga Malaguti, freediving beneath ice truly takes her breath away.

 Jump In